 - Swirl the butter in the pan or pot as it begins to boil.
 The butter should boil out the frothy phase and begin to turn an amber brown color.
 Remove, add to a bowl and let cool for 15 mins.

-- In a large bowl add chopped walnuts, flour, cinnamon, baking soda and salt.
+- In a large bowl add chopped pecans, flour, cinnamon, baking soda and salt.

 - In a small-medium sized bowl combine the egg yolk, applesauce, vanilla and brown sugar with a whisk and add in the cooled brown butter (Strain it if you have a lot of larger brown butter particles)